Red Feathers ( AKAI HANE , 赤い羽根) Symbolize Japan`s Most Famous Annual Charity Drive, and the season, as well

 By Avi Landau

-At the beginning of October each year, while on your way into a department store, shopping mall or station, you might have had to walk by a small group of men, women and maybe even children, who have donation boxes hanging down from around their necks, and are enthusiastically calling out for donations.
-If you DID drop some money ( even a single coin) into their box, you would have gotten in return a little red feather with some adhesive tape on one end with which it could be stuck onto you shirt.
+At the beginning of October each year, while on your way into a department store, shopping mall or station, you might have had to walk by a small group of men, women and maybe even children who have donation boxes hanging down from around their necks enthusiastically calling out for contributions.
+If you DID drop some money into their box ( even a single coin), you would have gotten in return a little red feather with some adhesive tape on one end with which it could be stuck onto you shirt.